olimorris/hledger-forecast/README.md

 Let's examine what's going on in this config file:

-- Firstly, we're telling the app to create two monthly transactions and repeat them, forever, starting from March 2023.
-In this case, forever will be the `end_date` specified when running the app
+- Firstly, we're telling the app to create two monthly transactions and repeat them, forever, starting from March 2023
 - Notice we're also using [virtual postings](https://hledger.org/1.29/hledger.html#virtual-postings) (designated by the brackets).
-This makes it easy to filter them out with the `-R` or `--real` option in Hledger
+This makes it easy to filter them out with the `-R` or `--real` option in hledger
-- We also have not specified a currency; the default (`USD`) will be used
+- We have also specified a currency; the default (`USD`) will be used if you do not, however

 ### Periods